tfeldmann/Arduino-Blinkenlight/README.md

 ## Features

-- Basics: On / off / toggle
+- On / off / toggle
+- Infinite blinking
-- Supports blink patterns in the style of "Blink x times, pause, blink y times, repeat"
+- Blink patterns in the style of "Blink x times, pause, blink y times, repeat"
-- Supports infinite blinking
-- Supports single flashes and pauses, resuming the previous mode
+- Single flashes and pauses, resuming the previous mode

+Other goodies:

+- Supports active low (inverted) logic
 - Completely non-blocking (no `delay()`)
 - Parameters for pause- / off- / on-time duration can be adjusted on the fly
 - Super-nice fading effects (optional) with logarithmic brightness compensation for LEDs